 During the late trading period all venues, except small bars, must not serve:

-The above does not prevent the sale or supply of cocktails, if the cocktail:
+The above does not prevent the sale or supply of cocktails:

-Between midnight and 3.30am, cocktails must not be discounted below the amount specified on the cocktail list.
+Between midnight and 3.30 am, cocktails mustn’t be discounted below the amount specified on the cocktail list.

-A drink, alcoholic or not, may not be sold or supplied for consumption on the premises in a glass after midnight until closing on any day of the week.
-For 24 hour trading premises, this restriction applies between midnight and 7.00am on any day of the week.
+No drinks, alcoholic or not, can be sold or supplied for consumption on the premises in a glass after midnight until closing.
+For 24-hour premises, this applies between midnight and 7am.

-At least one clearly-identified RSA marshal must be on duty from midnight – 3.30am every Friday and Saturday night and public holiday eve and night.
+At least one clearly-identified RSA marshal must be on duty from midnight to 3.30am every Friday and Saturday night, and the night before and of public holidays.

-Late trading venues that must meet this requirement typically include:
+Late trading venues that must meet this requirement include:

-Certain venues must operate an ID Scanner from 10pm until lockout on Friday and Saturday nights, and on any public holiday night or night before a public holiday.
+Certain venues must use an ID Scanner from 10pm until lockout on Friday and Saturday nights, and the night before and of public holidays.

-All staff operating the scanners, as well as the licensee, must have completed Privacy training.
-Penalties apply to staff and licensees where the training has not been completed.
+All staff operating scanners, including the licensee, must have completed Privacy training.
+Penalties apply where training hasn’t been completed.

-A venue is required to refuse a person entry as a patron if the person:
+A venue is required to refuse entry if a person:

-Venues using ID scanners, with access to information about venue-initiated patron bans shared via the Kings Cross scanner ID network, can also choose to refuse entry to patrons who have been banned from other venues.
+Venues with access to information shared via the Kings Cross scanner ID network can refuse entry to patrons banned from other venues.

-This ensures these venues can make informed decisions about who they admit, and prevent known troublemakers from entering their premises.
+This ensures venues can make informed decisions about who they admit and prevent known troublemakers from entering.

-It is an offence for a person to provide an ID that falsely represents that person.
-Penalties of up to $5,500 and on-the-spot fines of $500 will apply to a person using a fraudulent ID.
+It’s an offence for a person to provide a false or fake ID.
+Penalties of up to $5,500 and on-the-spot fines of $500 will apply to anyone using a fraudulent ID.